ailinnesse/NLP_Differentiate_Bioinformatics_Data_Science_texts/README.md

-# Project 3: Differentiate Reddit Biotech and Bioinformatics Subreddits
+# Project 3: Differentiate Reddit Bioinformatics and Data Science Subreddits

 ### Problem statement:

-Training the model to deffirintiate the biotech and bioinformatics related articles.
-In this project I will focus on deffirintiating Reddit Biotech and Bioinformatics subreddits.
-My base line is 55%.
-I have balanced classes and will use accuracy as my mane metric and F1 score as helper to find the best model.
+Create a model to differentiate the Bioinformatics and Data Science-related articles.
+I will focus on determining Reddit Bioinformatics and Data Science subreddits in this project.
+My baseline is 67%.
+I have imbalanced classes and will use F1 as my primary metric and accuracy score as a helper to find the best model.

 ---

 ### Dataset

-* [`reddit.csv`](./data/reddit.csv): PushShift Reddit collectred fot two subredits Biotech and Bioinformatics ([source](https://api.pushshift.io/reddit/search/submission))
+* [`reddit.csv`](./data/reddit.csv): PushShift Reddit collectred fot two subredits Bioinformatics and Data Science ([source](https://api.pushshift.io/reddit/search/submission))

 ---